 Dubai is a city known for its booming businesses, colorful nightlife and breathtaking buildings.
 This luxurious city sits smack in the middle of the Arabian Desert, surrounded on one side by dry sand and scorching sun, and on the other, the beautiful Persian Gulf with its miles of vast water.

 The city is full of life, proving itself an oasis in the centre of the dunes, gravel and waves.
-You can stay directly in Dubai and experience many of the city’s spectacular landmarks, both modern and historical.
+You can stay directly in Dubai, including at the newly opened Holiday Inn Dubai Festival City, and experience many of the city’s spectacular landmarks, both modern and historical.
 We’ve culled down the choices to the Top 15 things to do in and near Dubai, so you can focus on your unforgettable getaway.

 1. Burj Khalifa